jmlee337/hotswap-info/README.md

 No.
 ## Will using the hotswap workflow slow down my bracket?
 Within reason, no.
-Experimentally, for a pool up to 64 players one TO operating Replay Manager can be fast enough to avoid any line forming.
+In practice, for a pool up to 64 players one TO operating Replay Manager can be fast enough to avoid any line forming.
 If you have more than 64 players per wave, you should expect to need extra laptops and TOs.
 Some TOs attest that reporting through Replay Manager is **faster** than start.gg's website.